PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-11 09:11:47
+Last updated: 2024-04-11 09:12:20
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby